-Outer cordon: This cordon limits access to an area being used by the emergency services.
-The police will usually control outer cordons, and may also use traffic cordons.
+The police will usually control outer cordons, and may also establish traffic cordons to prevent unauthorised vehicular access.
 The police will identify safe routes in and out of the cordon for emergency vehicles and other agencies.

-Marshalling areas will usually be located within the outer cordon.
+Rendezvous points and marshalling areas will usually be located within the outer cordon.